janousch/Unreal-Engine-Test-Forge/README.md

 If any of your assumptions fail, the test will be skipped instead of being marked as failure:

 ```
-LogAbtTest: Display: AAbtTestSuiteActor::RunAllTests - Test Suite: AbtTestSuiteActor_1
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunAllTests - Test Suite: TestForgeTestSuiteActor_1
-LogAbtTest: Display: AAbtTestSuiteActor::RunNextTest - Test: BP_TestAssume_2
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunNextTest - Test: BP_TestAssume_2
-LogAbtTest: Display: AAbtTestSuiteActor::OnTestSkipped - Test: BP_TestAssume_2, SkipReason: Assumption failed - Running on XboxOne - Expected: True, but was: False
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::OnTestSkipped - Test: BP_TestAssume_2, SkipReason: Assumption failed - Running on XboxOne - Expected: True, but was: False
-LogAbtTest: Display: AAbtTestSuiteActor::RunNextTest - All tests finished.
+LogTestForgeTest: Display: ATestForgeTestSuiteActor::RunNextTest - All tests finished.
 ```

 ### Performance Tests

-Automated Blueprint Tests Plugin provides built-in performance testing.
-You can add an instance of an `AAbtTestPerformanceBudgetActor` to any of your test suites (even without the need to create a blueprint for that test).
+Test Forge Plugin provides built-in performance testing.
+You can add an instance of an `ATestForgeTestPerformanceBudgetActor` to any of your test suites (even without the need to create a blueprint for that test).
 For that actor, you'll need to specify at least two parameters:

 First, place a few _target points_ in your level, and add them to the _Flight Path_ of your performance budget actor.
 Second, specify the _Pawn Class_ to follow that flight path (e.g. a default pawn with camera and without collision).